Vasya094/lucus-home-work/README.md

-To run rpoject on local host please run "npm run dev"
+# To run rpoject on local host

+##  please run "npm i" then "npm run dev"